adamcrowe/dev-notes/Tools/tools.md

 * Favicon Generator <https://realfavicongenerator.net/>
 * Lighthouse PWA Analysis Tool <https://developers.google.com/web/ilt/pwa/lighthouse-pwa-analysis-tool>
 * A list of community-built, third-party tools that can be used to improve page performance <https://progressivetooling.com/>
+* The Star Wars API: All the Star Wars data you've ever wanted <https://swapi.co/>